What happens when uncertainty and risk are poorly handled during a project?

 I once took over a project that did not have requirements documents.
 The developers were writing code without a solid vision of what it should do.
-When they shared their results, the stakeholders would complain and send them back to rework the code, which wasted everyone’s time.
+When they shared their results, the stakeholders would complain and send them back to rework the code, which is wasting time for everyone.
 Later, we discovered the hardware would not work, requiring them to start over with a new architecture.
 That wasted even more time, and the project took twice as long to complete.

 For projects like hardware product development, where there is a lot of uncertainty and complexity, it’s critical to understand which tasks are most important.
 Otherwise, your team will find much of their effort is wasted.
 Successfully managing these projects requires a delicate balancing act between removing uncertainty, reducing risk, and progressing along your critical path.
 I call this approach “adaptive project management”, which takes elements from both waterfall/standard project management (which handles complexity well and uncertainty poorly) and agile project management (which handles uncertainty well, but complexity poorly).